Frederick E. “Fred” Spellman

+Fred was a Master Plumber, and was the founder of Plumbing By Spellman in Emporia.
+He was a partner in the Emporia Community Center, where he devoted a great deal of time.
+He was a member of the Sacred Heart of Jesus Catholic Church of Emporia, where he served on the Building and Grounds Committee and he was a member of the Knights of Columbus.
+He was a classic car enthusiast and was an avid gravel bike rider.
+Fred served on the City of Emporia Building Trades Board.
+He and his wife, Lillian, were major contributors to the Emporia Arts Council and the Granada Theater.
+Fred was involved in real estate development in the Emporia Community and was active in the preservation of historical buildings.
+He always cared about the community in his business dealings.

+He will be sorely missed by his family, friends and the community.
+Fred always enjoyed family events and especially the grandchildren’s activities.
+He was a true family man.

-The Mass Of Christian Burial will be held at 10:30 AM Saturday, November 27, 2021 at the Sacred Heart of Jesus Catholic Church.
+The Mass Of Christian Burial will be held at the Sacred Heart of Jesus Catholic Church on Saturday, November 27, 2021 at 10:30 AM.
+The mass will be celebrated by Father Carter Zielinski of the church.
 Interment will follow in the Sacred Heart Catholic Cemetery.
-A complete obituary will be published later.
-Roberts-Blue-Barnett Funeral Home has the arrangements.
+The Rosary will be recited at the church Friday, November 26, 2021 at 7:00 PM.
+The family will receive friends following the Rosary.

+The family requests no flowers.
+Memorial contributions to the Sacred Heart Cemetery in care of the funeral home or Handlebars For Hope, for local projects, sent in care of the Emporia Community Foundation or the funeral home.
+Roberts-Blue-Barnett Funeral Home, PO Box #175, Emporia, Kansas 66801, is in charge of arrangements.

+Condolences may be sent to the family online through the funeral home website; www.robertsblue.com.

 (0) comments